-- The DNS server can take action on received DNS responses that are not associated with an open request, posing a DoS attack vulnerability. - Telnet can attempt exec authorization when not configured to do so and succeed. - The NetVanta 3430 (second generation) can drop a small number of prioritized packets over long periods of time. - The HTTP interface can lock up intermittently. - The QoS menu of the GUI displays available bandwidth for a PPP interface that is in a Link Down state. - A NetVanta 5305 can stop passing traffic for brief intervals when negotiating frequent VPN tunnels using Diffie Hellman Group 5. - The output queue statistics on an Ethernet interface can fail to display output queue drops when FIFO is enabled. - The AOS CLI could remove existing child QoS maps from a parent QoS map's configuration when attempting to remove an alternate, nonexistent child QoS map from the parent QoS map prompt. - Prioritized traffic can be dropped at a significant rate on PPP interfaces when using a parent QoS map (that references a child map with priority allocation) if the shaped rate is configured for more than 75 percent of the line rate. - The CLI does not display the correct value for Required Bandwidth in the event message generated by applying a QoS map. - The output from show qos map int ppp 1 displays incorrect values for the number of packets sent. - The maximum reserved bandwidth is removed from an Ethernet interface when changing the encapsulation to 802.1Q. - The NetVanta 5305 can fail to generate an event message to confirm that a QoS map has been applied. - EAP Identity Responses from a wireless client without an Identity field contained within them can result in a malformed RADIUS packet created by the NetVanta 150. - HDLC keepalives cannot be disabled from the CLI. - NetVanta 5305 can generate a bogus fan processor failure event message. - NetVanta 150 might not properly handle immediate Access-Accept responses to Access-Request messages. - The IPv6CP protocol state can occur even when IPv6 is disabled on a PPP interface. - Frames can be dropped for a brief period while an ARP entry is updated. - GRE tunnel interface statistics do not display properly in the GUI's GRE tunnel configuration menu. - 3G connections using a WWAN NIM and a Sierra Lightning modem can fail. - The cellular interface can trigger a core dump on a NetVanta 3448 when changing states. - Selecting the link for a Gigabit Ethernet switchport on the second generation NetVanta 1500 Series, while on the Flow Control menu of the GUI, causes the user to be redirected to the VLAN application tab. - Port mirroring on a NetVanta 1544 switch might not mirror traffic in both directions. - A Gigabit Ethernet switchport can become suspended from port channel after sustained runtime. - Proxy user templates cannot modify SDP IP address correctly in some applications.
+• The QoS menu of the GUI displays available bandwidth for a PPP interface that is in a Link Down state.

+- A NetVanta 5305 can stop passing traffic for brief intervals when negotiating frequent VPN tunnels using Diffie Hellman Group 5. - The output queue statistics on an Ethernet interface can fail to display output queue drops when FIFO is enabled. - The AOS CLI can remove existing child QoS maps from a parent QoS map's configuration when attempting to remove an alternate, nonexistent child QoS map from the parent QoS map prompt. - Prioritized traffic can be dropped at a significant rate on PPP interfaces when using a parent QoS map (that references a child map with priority allocation) if the shaped rate is configured for more than 75 percent of the line rate. - The CLI does not display the correct value for Required Bandwidth in the event message generated by applying a QoS map. - The output from show qos map int ppp 1 displays incorrect values for the number of packets sent. - The max-reserved-bandwidth command is removed from an Ethernet interface when changing the encapsulation to 802.1Q. - The NetVanta 5305 can fail to generate an event message to confirm that a QoS map has been applied. - EAP Identity Responses from a wireless client that do not contain an Identity field can result in a malformed RADIUS packet created by the NetVanta 150. - HDLC keepalives cannot be disabled from the CLI. - NetVanta 5305 can generate erroneous fan processor failure event messages. - NetVanta 150 might not properly handle immediate Access-Accept responses to Access-Request messages. - The IPv6CP protocol state can occur even when IPv6 is disabled on a PPP interface. - In some instances, an SFP port on a NetVanta 1544 will not function with RAD MiRiCi-E3T3 SFPs. - Frames can be dropped for a brief period while an ARP entry is updated. - GRE tunnel interface statistics do not display properly in the GUI's GRE tunnel configuration menu. - 3G connections using a NetVanta USB WWAN NIM and a Sierra Lightning modem can fail. - The cellular interface can trigger a core dump on a NetVanta 3448 when changing states. - Selecting the link for a Gigabit Ethernet switchport on the second generation NetVanta 1500 Series, while on the Flow Control menu of the GUI, causes the user to be redirected to the VLAN application tab. - Port mirroring on a NetVanta 1544 switch might not mirror traffic in both directions. - A Gigabit Ethernet switchport can become suspended from port channel after sustained runtime.

-- Connecting a Novatel U547 USB modem to the NetVanta USB NIM can cause the router to reboot. - Port T1 3/3 on a NetVanta 4305 can fail intermittently when attached to an MLPPP bundle.
+- Proxy user templates cannot modify SDP IP address correctly in some applications. - Connecting a Novatel U547 USB modem to the NetVanta USB WWAN NIM can cause the router to reboot. - Port T1 3/3 on a NetVanta 4305 can fail intermittently when attached to an MLPPP bundle.
 Rebooting the device will restore the interface. - In some cases, the T1 interface statistics will log Degraded Minutes although there are no other physical errors logged for that T1. - The ADSL NIM cannot be trained properly when using Annex M.